Skip to content

 Who does Core Web Vitals consulting?

 That’s an excellent question!
 I do, I do!
 In fact, I love it.
-It’s very technical and it creates clear wins (at least the kind that make your site measurably faster, not that necessarily make it rank better).
+It’s very technical and it creates clear wins (at least the kind that make your site measurably better, not that necessarily make it rank better).

 What will I do for you?

-I can handle implementation for you, but be sure to discuss this with your web developer(s) before pulling the trigger.
+I can implement solutions for you, but be sure to discuss this with your web developer(s) before pulling the trigger.
 Many developers do not want other people poking around in their code for a host of valid reasons.
-I can communicate to your team what needs to be done to fix CWV without your developer needing to learn everything himself.
-I’m happy to do the work or help your team, whatever suits you.

 Contact me to learn more about how I can help with your Core Web Vitals